 We have developed a new patented turbine technology wind balanced two-blade which has several advantages for offshore applications.
 The entire system is built in a port using shore cranes, with no need for ships for offshore installation.Vincent Dewulf, CEO of Seawind Ocean Technology

 How does it resist cyclones?

-The Seawind 6-126 turbine has a swing hinge that decouples the shaft from the rotor, and is capable of protecting the turbine from heavy loads.
+The Seawind 6-126 turbine has an oscillating hinge that decouples the shaft from the rotor, and is able to protect the turbine from heavy loads.
 In addition, according to the company, its turbine has active yaw control that allows it to reach higher speeds.

 Here are some technical specifications: